piermafrost/GEOCLIM5_sulf/README.md

 * DynSoil vertical resolution: parameter 'nDSlev' in 'source/shape.inc' (must be defined even if not coupled with DynSoil).
   Traditionally 10 vertical levels are used, but it can be changed just by modifying that number.
   If not coupled with DynSoil, its value is not used.
-* If coupled to biodiversity module: number of groups (primary producers, predators, ...), in "source/combine_foam.inc"
-* The number of oceanic basins, as well as the number of geochemical variables, are not meant to be customized.
+* The number of oceanic basins, as well as the number of geochemical variables, are not meant to be customized, and requires modification of the source code to be changed.
+See section *Advanced customization*.
 * If you don't compile the code with the Makefile, you should also check that the file 'source/path.inc' exists and states the correct path of GEOCLIM root directory (with the line `character(len=*), parameter:: geoclim_path = "..."`).
 If you do use the Makefile, it will be updated automatically.
+* A certain number of configuration options are meant for a ecological network module.
+These options are left for further development, the ecological module is not available in the present distribution.

-The command `build_GEOCLIM` does all that pre-configuration, except the biodiversity module parameters.
+The command `build_GEOCLIM` does all that pre-configuration.

 All those parameters must be consistent with the initialization and forcing files (initial ocean chemistry, climate files...)